arnaudmorin/docker-getting-started/docs/tutorial/sharing-our-app/index.md

 ## Pushing our Image

 1. In the command line, try running the push command you see on Docker Hub.
-Note that your command will be using your namespace, not "docker".
+Note that your command will be using your namespace, not "YOUR-USER-NAME".

     ```plaintext
-    $ docker push docker/getting-started
+    $ docker push YOUR-USER-NAME/getting-started
+    Using default tag: latest
-    The push refers to repository [docker.io/docker/getting-started]
+    The push refers to repository [docker.io/YOUR-USER-NAME/getting-started]
-    An image does not exist locally with the tag: docker/getting-started
+    tag does not exist: YOUR-USER-NAME/getting-started:latest
     ```

     Why did it fail?
-The push command was looking for an image named docker/getting-started, but didn't find one.
+The push command was looking for an image named docker/getting-started using the default `latest` tag, but didn't find one.
 If you run `docker image ls`, you won't see one either.

     To fix this, we need to "tag" our existing image we've built to give it another name.